Ga. Supreme Court reverses Ross Harris' murder conviction in son's 2014 hot car death

 “The State’s theory was that Appellant [Harris] intentionally and maliciously abandoned his child to die a slow and painful death trapped in the summer heat, so that Appellant could achieve his dream of being free to further his sexual relationships with women he met online.
 The defense theory was that Appellant was a loving father who had never mistreated Cooper and simply but tragically forgot that he had not dropped off the child on that particular morning.
 During Appellant’s trial, substantial evidence was presented to support both theories,” Chief Justice Nahmias writes.
 “But the State also presented a substantial amount of evidence to lead the jury to answer a different and more legally problematic question: what kind of man is Appellant?”

-The Supreme Court's majority opinion said there was no relevant connection between the evidence that Harris was a bad husband and the question of whether he intentionally murdered his son.
+The Supreme Court's majority opinion said there was no relevant connection between the evidence that Harris was a bad person and the question of whether he intentionally murdered his son.

 The Court found that a "large amount of the evidence of... sexual activities had minimal probative value in showing his alleged motive (to kill Cooper) and was needlessly cumulative or highly prejudicial."